The foods we eat affect our well-being.

 Read the packaging.

-All packaged foods have a Nutrition Facts label.
-Use it to choose food that’s lower in salt, sugar, and saturated and trans fat.
+All packaged foods have a Nutrition Facts table.
+Use it to choose food that’s lower in salt, sugar, and saturated fat.
+Look for the percent daily value on the right-hand side of the Nutrition facts table.
+It shows you if the serving size has a little or a lot of a nutrient.

 Prepare your produce.

-Wash and cut some of your fruits and vegetables so they’re ready for snacking.
+Wash and cut some of your vegetables and fruit so they’re ready for snacking.

 - Celery, cucumber, carrots, peppers, grape tomatoes, and snap peas are great on their own or with a low-fat dip, hummus, peanut butter, or salsa.